ErikLundJensen/master-labs/lab-ocp-06/README.md

 You may write answers and comments into your forked repositories.

+We will use the HelloWorld app from exercise 5 here.

 ## Exercise 6.1

 Navigate to "tools" pod's terminal and delete all objects labled "app=helloworld"